jfinancial/cheatsheets/authentication/saml-2.md

   - Redirect to home page of application

 ### Tools
-- Download SAML Devtools extension for Chome
+- Download SAML Devtools extension for Chrome and JWT debugger
 - Sign up to developer account with [Okta](https://developer.okta.com/signup/)
   - Create users and groups and then app integration and select SAML 2.0§